Computer Vision Privacy and Security - Our Commitment

 Each of these informs system design by presenting high-level objectives to ensure Privacy by Design Principles.
 They are briefly outlined below:

 Privacy risks should be anticipated, and action taken before a privacy infraction occurs.
-Therefore, PbD is a before-the-fact design measure instead of one which offers remedies to privacy shortcomings.
+Therefore, PbD is a before-the-fact design measure instead of one that offers remedies to privacy shortcomings.

 Privacy should not be treated as an add-on - it should be integral to the system design, particularly in AI models that rely on object detection and biometric data.
 It should also be an essential component of the core functionality delivered by the system, ensuring the protection of personal information.